MahdiehParchami/AmesHousing-dataset_Regression-Diagnostics-with-R/README.md

 autocorrelated. to improve my model, I used two approaches, found the unusual observation, and then removed them, and used the transformation values approach. by using these methods, the Adjusted R-squared increased to 85%.
-Finally, I applied all subsets regression method, and found that my model with 6 predictors performs best
+Finally, I applied all subsets regression method, and found that my model with 6 predictors performs best.